jelhub/scimgateway/README.md

 ## Overview

-With ScimGateway we could do user management by using REST based [SCIM](http://www.simplecloud.info/) protocol, and the gateway will translate and communicate towards destinations using endpoint specific protocols.
+With ScimGateway we could do user management by using REST based [SCIM](http://www.simplecloud.info/) protocol.
+Gateway will then translate incoming SCIM requests and expose CRUD functionality (create, read, update and delete) towards destinations using endpoint specific protocols.

 ScimGateway is a standalone product, however this document shows how the gateway could be used by products like CA Identity Manager.